 Our capitalization decreased \$78.9 million as of December 31, 2006 as compared with December 31, 2005.
 This decrease was due to a \$77.6 million decrease in total stockholders' equity.
 Total stockholders' equity decreased due to a \$137.1 million reduction in AOCI, which was primarily caused by unrealized losses in our fixed maturity portfolio and the payment of a \$100.0 million dividend to stockholders.
 These decreases were partially offset by net income of \$159.5 million.

 Debt

-The following table summarizes our debt instruments:
+The following table summarizes our debt instruments as of June 30, 2007: